Khalid-Moukhtar/Portfolio/Linkedin.md

 ## User Stories

+## Acceptance Criteria for User Stories

 ### For Job Seekers

+#### User Story 1
-- "As a job seeker, I want to filter jobs by preferred language so that I can quickly find roles aligned with my skills."
+**As a job seeker, I want to filter jobs by preferred language so that I can quickly find roles aligned with my skills.**

+**Acceptance Criteria:**
+- [ ] The "Preferred Language" filter is visible in the job search interface.
+- [ ] Users can select one or more languages from a dropdown or similar menu.
+- [ ] The job search results dynamically update based on the selected language(s).
+- [ ] Job postings without the specified language(s) are excluded from the results.
+- [ ] The filter settings persist during the session.

+#### User Story 2
-- "As a bilingual professional, I want to select multiple languages to explore broader opportunities."
+**As a bilingual professional, I want to select multiple languages to explore broader opportunities.**

+**Acceptance Criteria:**
+- [ ] Users can select multiple languages in the "Preferred Language" filter.
+- [ ] Job results include postings that match any of the selected languages.
+- [ ] Selected languages are displayed clearly for users to modify or remove.
+- [ ] The interface supports multiple selections without errors or conflicts.

+---

 ### For Businesses

+#### User Story 1
-- "As a recruiter, I want to tag job postings with language requirements so that candidates with the right skills can find my listings easily."
+**As a recruiter, I want to tag job postings with language requirements so that candidates with the right skills can find my listings easily.**

+**Acceptance Criteria:**
+- [ ] Recruiters can add required languages to job postings during the creation or editing process.
+- [ ] A clear field or dropdown menu is provided to specify required languages.
+- [ ] Tagged job postings are searchable using the "Preferred Language" filter.
+- [ ] Recruiters receive a confirmation that the language tags have been saved successfully.

+#### User Story 2
-- "As an HR manager, I want to see analytics on how many candidates match our language requirements, so I can refine our hiring strategies."
+**As an HR manager, I want to see analytics on how many candidates match our language requirements so I can refine our hiring strategies.**

+**Acceptance Criteria:**
+- [ ] Analytics are accessible via the recruiter dashboard.
+- [ ] Metrics include the number of job views, applications, and matches based on language requirements.
+- [ ] Reports can be filtered by job posting and specific languages.
+- [ ] Insights are presented in an easy-to-understand format (e.g., charts, summaries).

 ---